 Marland is survived and loved by his wife Dawn of Hamilton, his daughters Kendra and husband Josh Fledderman, granddaughter Chasey and grandson Cade Fledderman of Snoqualmie WA, daughter Kiah and husband Joe Nisly, granddaughters Kiera and McKay!
 Nisly of Hamilton MT, Step-son Daniel Griffiths-Whaley and his wife Shiela of Corvallis MT, his Uncle John and Aunt Phyllis Achuff of El Cajon CA, cousins Tommy and his wife Jessica and daughter Cora Achuff of San Diego, CA, cousin Johnny Achuff of Florida, cousin Isla and her husband Cliff Hall of Aptos, CA, sisters Melissa and husband Scott Thomas of California, Margaret Weakly of San Diego CA and his beloved dog Uno of Hamilton.

 A memorial service will be held Saturday August 24 at 10:30 a.m. at Red Barn Bicycles with Pastor Julian Lopez officiating.
 A reception will be immediately following the service.
 Guys, please feel free to wear shorts in honor of Marland.

 The family suggests in lieu of flowers memorials to: Bitterroot Buckaneers MTB Team 874 Promise Lane Corvallis MT 59828, Team B Strong Leukemia & Lymphoma Light the Night Walk https://pages.lightthenight.org/sd/SanDiego19/Teambstrong, the Bitterroot Humane Association 262 Fairgrounds Rd, Hamilton MT.

-To send flowers to Marland's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Marland Luis Whaley, please visit our floral store.